Bridging Quantitative and Qualitative

 University of Georgia

 Pfarrer uses content analysis to examine external perceptions of firm actions related to reputation, celebrity, and crisis management.
-His recent research has analyzed traditional and web-based media accounts of stakeholders’ reactions to earnings surprises and product recalls.
+His research has analyzed traditional and web-based media accounts of stakeholders’ reactions to earnings surprises and product recalls.

 Tim Pollock